mui/material-ui/packages/pigment-css-react/README.md

 ## Right-to-left support

 To support right-to-left (RTL) languages, add the `dir="rtl"` attribute to your app's `<html>` element or any other equivalent top level container.
-Then, update your bundler config as follows:
+Then, update your bundler config as follows to generate styles for both directions:

 ### Next.js